naveen521kk/task-mgmt-app/README.md

 ## Running the website locally

 To run the website locally, you will need to have Node.js and Python (and poetry) installed on your computer.
-You will also need to have the following environment variables set or in your `.env` file:
+You will also need to have the following environment variables set or in your `.env` file (on `backend/` folder), see `.env.example` for an example of the environment variables needed:

 - `SUPABASE_POSTGRES_URL`: The URL to your postgres database on Supabase